drew-abbo/mcfunc_compiler/README.md

 ### Adding an Input Directory

 You can add an input directory with the `-i` flag.
-This tells the compiler that all files with the `.mcfunc` extension inside of the set directory should be compiled. *This is evaluated recursively!* This means that if you set an input directory `./foo/`, MCFunc files in `./foo/bar/` will also be compiled.
-If the output directory is inside of an input directory it will be ignored.
+This is similar to directly passing every file in the directory to the compiler. *This is evaluated* *recursively!* This means that if you set an input directory `./foo/`, MCFunc files in `./foo/bar/` will also be compiled.

 ```sh
 # builds files in the current directory into './data/'
 mcfunc -i .
 ```

+The difference between this and manually passing every file in a directory to the compiler is that sub-directories are preserved for the import path (e.g. if `./src/` was set as an import path `./src/foo/bar.mcfunc` would need to be imported with `"foo/bar.mcfunc"` not just `"bar.mcfunc"`).

+If the output directory will be ignored if it's inside of or is an input directory.

 ### Linking a Library Directory